Maksimka101/docusaurus-blog/blog/combine/index.md

 ## Comparison

-Each of these plugins is great however it's impossible to be perferc.
-So I'll try to show weakness and strengths of Combine
+Each of these plugins is great however it's impossible to be perfect.
+So I'll try to show weakness and strengths of Combine.

 ### [Executor](https://pub.dev/packages/worker_manager)